19 Penalized Models

 TODO factor standardization issue (Harrell, p.
 209)

-18.2 Ridge regression
+19.2 Ridge regression

-In ridge regression, we use the Euclidean norm (Definition 3.2) for the penalty term: \[ \hat \beta_\text{ridge} = \argmin_\beta \underbrace{\|\Y - \X \beta\|_2^2}_\text{error} + \underbrace{\lambda \|\beta\|_2^2}_\text{penalty}. \] This optimization problem can also be written in a constrained form (TODO ref to optimization book/name for this rewrite?): \[\begin{align*} \hat \beta_\text{ridge} &= \argmin_\beta \|\Y - \X \beta\|_2^2\\ \text{such that } & \|\beta\|_2^2 \leq t, \end{align*}\] where \(t\) is a tuning parameter.
+This optimization problem can also be written in a constrained form: \[\begin{align*} \hat \beta_\text{ridge} &= \argmin_\beta \|\Y - \X \beta\|_2^2\\ \text{such that } & \|\beta\|_2^2 \leq t, \end{align*}\] where \(t\) is a tuning parameter.
+(The penalized form is the constrained form with a Lagrange multiplier; see Boyd and Vandenberghe (2004), section 5.1.)
 There is a one-to-one relationship between values of \(\lambda\) and values of \(t\) that produce identical solutions.

-Crucially, this optimization problem has a unique solution even if \(p > N\).
+Crucially, this optimization problem has a unique solution even if \(p > n\).
 The solution is available in closed form: \[ \hat \beta_\text{ridge} = (\X\T\X + \lambda I)^{-1} \X\T \Y, \] where \(I\) is the \(p \times p\) identity matrix.
 The matrix \(\X\T\X + \lambda I\) is invertible even if \(\X\T\X\) does not have full rank.
-This is why you hear of ridge regression being used in high-dimensional problems; “high-dimensional” means \(p\) is large relative to \(N\).
+This is why you hear of ridge regression being used in high-dimensional problems; “high-dimensional” means \(p\) is large relative to \(n\).

-Though this closed-form solution is convenient (and it is similar to how we fit smoothing splines in Section 14.1.1), often we do not know the right \(\lambda\) in advance and instead want to fit the model with many values of \(\lambda\) so we can evaluate which is best.
+Though the closed-form solution is convenient (and it is similar to how we fit smoothing splines in Section 14.1.1), often we do not know the right \(\lambda\) in advance and instead want to fit the model with many values of \(\lambda\) so we can evaluate which is best.
 Packages for fitting ridge regression often use alternate algorithms that can find the solution path efficiently, meaning they estimate the function \(\hat \beta_\text{ridge}(\lambda)\) for a range of values of \(\lambda\).
-There are clever iterative algorithms that can do this more efficiently than repeatedly evaluating the closed-form solution for many values of \(\lambda\).
+There are clever iterative algorithms that can do this more efficiently than repeatedly evaluating the closed-form solution for many values of \(\lambda\) (Friedman, Hastie, and Tibshirani 2010, Hastie:2015).

-Example 18.1 (Ridge regression with glmnet) The glmnet package implements ridge, lasso, and elastic net regression.
+Example 19.2 (Ridge regression with glmnet) The glmnet package implements ridge, lasso, and elastic net regression.
 As its name implies, it can fit penalized forms of any generalized linear model.
-It implements the elastic net penalty (to be discussed in Section 18.4), of which ridge regression is a special case.
+It implements the elastic net penalty (to be discussed in Section 19.4), of which ridge regression is a special case.

 Let’s illustrate the value of penalized regression by simulating a sparse population: there are 100 predictor variables, of which only 5 actually have an association with \(Y\).
 We will take a sample of just 90 observations, which is clearly not enough to fit a full model.